 The human intestine is the home of a huge bacterial population.
 Many of these bacteria are very helpful, but a few are harmful.
 Normally the effects of the good bacteria overcome the effects of the bad ones.
 In people with Crohn's disease, the immune system may be overreacting to the presence of harmful microbes or continuing an attack against these microbes (via the inflammatory response) after the microbes have been destroyed.

-Although some strains of E. coli are harmful and cause problems such as food poisoning, others are helpful and are normal inhabitants of our large intestine.
+Although some strains of Escherichia coli (or E. coli) are harmful and cause problems such as food poisoning, others are helpful and are normal inhabitants of our large intestine.

 Polysorbate 80 and Crohn's Disease

-There have been several research projects that suggest a link between polysorbate 80 and Crohn's disease.
+Several research projects have suggested a link between polysorbate 80 and Crohn's disease.
 One project of interest was performed by British researchers and reported in the British Medical Journal.

 The researchers explored the effect of polysorbate 80 and soluble plant fibres on the movement of Escherichia coli into isolated human cells and tissue in a laboratory.
 Some strains of E. coli have been implicated in Crohn's disease.
-The scientists used M-cells in their experiment.
+The scientists used M cells or M-cells (also known as microfold cells) in their experiment.
 These cells are one of the types present in the intestinal lining and may be the site of bacterial invasion.

 The researchers found that polysorbate 80 increased bacterial absorption in both cells from Crohn's disease patients and cells from healthy people.
 The chemical had a greater effect on the cells from the Crohn's disease patients, however.
 Electron microscopy confirmed that E.coli had entered the cells.
 The researchers also discovered that fibre from broccoli and plantain decreased bacterial absorption in the intestinal cells.